AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module12/ex3.md

 ![Demo](./images/menuactions.png)

-You'll then see the **Actions**-list.
+You'll then see the **Actions** list.

 ![Demo](./images/acthome.png)

-You'll define 2 actions:
+You'll define two actions:

-* 1 Action that sends an SMS using an external application, Twilio
+* One action that sends an SMS using an external application, Twilio
-* 1 Action that sends a text to a Slack channel
+* One action that sends a text to a Slack channel

 ## Action: Send SMS using Twilio